iantdwalker/SpotNewMusic/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.

+V1.0 Features:

+-Create a Spotify session using the authentication API that issues an active token.
+-Search for artists using exact match search term.
+-The artist search result and their related artists are displayed below the search bar.
+-Artist information displaye includes the artist name, popularity rating and list of genres.
+-Clicking on an artist sets that artist as the selected artist and displays their related artists.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.